elamaran619/amazon-quicksight-user-guide/doc_source/data-source-limits.md

 ## File Limits<a name="file-limits"></a>

-Any file you import into SPICE must be 1 GB or smaller, whether that file is local or coming from Amazon S3\.

 If you are retrieving multiple files from Amazon S3, the total size of the files specified in the manifest file cannot exceed 10 GB\.
 The total number of files specified in the manifest file cannot exceed 1000\.

 Files can have up to 1000 columns\.
 Each column name can have up to 127 characters\.

 ## Table and Query Limits<a name="table-limits"></a>

-Any table or query result set you import into SPICE must be 10 GB or smaller\.
+Any table or query result set you import into [SPICE](welcome.md#spice) must be 10 GB or smaller\.
 If you want to retrieve data from a larger table, there are several methods you can use to reduce the size of the data\.
 You can unselect columns, or apply filters\.
 In a SQL query, you can also use predicates, such as `WHERE`, `HAVING`\.

 Tables can have up to 1000 columns\.
 Each column name can have up to 127 characters\.